dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 ))
 ```

-## Example of json output
+## Example of JSON output

-In happy path our health-check can return following json:
+In happy path our health-check can return following JSON:

 ```json
 {